The 2019 call for applications to the Legacy Awards scheme is now open. Applications may be submitted up to 4.00pm on Wednesday 20 February.

 We will support up to two Legacy Awards from a single original grant which can be held sequentially, but not concurrently.

-Unlike other STFC public engagement grants, it is a requirement of a Legacy Award application that project partners will support the delivery of the project.
-STFC will only provide a proportion of the total cost of the Legacy Award – the remaining support must be secured via cash and in-kind contributions from project partners.
+Unlike other STFC public engagement grants, it is a requirement a Legacy Award application that project partners will support the delivery of the project.
+STFC will only provide a proportion of the total cost of the Legacy Award – the remaining support must be secured via cash and/or in-kind contributions from project partners.
 Further details are provided in section 1.4.

 Proposed engagement programmes must clearly focus around the remit of the STFC science programme (astronomy, solar and planetary science, particle physics, particle astrophysics, cosmology, nuclear physics and accelerator science) or clearly and demonstrably align to the science and technology work of STFC’s national and international laboratories and facilities.